How may a new baby affect my life insurance needs?

 Parents often start thinking about their kids’ futures before they’re even born or adopted.

 Just as you’d look out for your child’s well-being with health insurance for newborns, you can help prepare for financial challenges with life insurance for yourself.
 Your policy amount could go toward your child’s education should you die before they’re off to school.
-It could also help them to avoid paying for school entirely out of pocket or taking out a lot of loans.
+It may also help them to avoid paying for school entirely out of pocket or taking out a lot of loans.

 If you’re thinking about getting life insurance before you welcome a baby into your family, consider reaching out to TruStage®.
 Our skilled and experienced agents can help you find coverage that works for you and your growing family.